-- a) Term length (in weeks) for the distance program: 15 - b) Is this the same as term length for classroom program? [] No [X] Yes - c) How much "instructional time" is required per week per credit for a distance course in this program?
+- a) Term length (in weeks) for the distance program: 15 weeks, equivalent to our traditional semester. - b) Is this the same as term length for classroom program? [] No [X] Yes - c) How much "instructional time" is required per week per credit for a distance course in this program?
 (Do not include time spent on activities that would be done outside "class time," such as research, writing assignments, or chat rooms.)
-NOTE: See SUNY policy on credit/contact hours and SED guidance.
-The online classes are equivalent to face-to-face classes in terms instructional time (i.e., 150 minutes per week for 15 weeks) and total material covered in the semester. - d) What proportion or percentage of the program will be offered in Distance Education format?
+NOTE: See SUNY policy on credit/contact hours and SED guidance. - 55 minutes per credit hour for lectures and 120 minutes per credit hour for labs - d) What proportion or percentage of the program will be offered in Distance Education format?
 Will students be able to complete 100 percent of the program online?
-If not, what proportion will be able to be completed online?

-100% of the program will be online.
-Students will be able to complete the program online.
-The campus-based face-to-face program will also be offered, so students will have the option of employing a hybrid mode e) What is the maximum number of students who would be enrolled in an online course section?
+If not, what proportion will be able to be completed online? - 50% of the program will be able to be completed online, or 22 credits. - e) What is the maximum number of students who would be enrolled in an online course section?